Walmart drops coconut milk tied to monkey labor - NewsBreak

 BENTONVILLE, Ark.
 (KNWA/KFTA) — Walmart has stopped carrying a brand of coconut milk after an investigation revealed that a producer in Thailand used chained and caged monkeys in its production.

 PETA Asia conducted two undercover investigations and found that the producer Chaokoh used the monkeys as coconut pickers.
-The Bentonville-based retailer received over 86,000 emails following the investigation.Walmart’s ‘Juneteenth Ice Cream’ sparks backlash on social media: ‘Nobody asked for this’
+The Bentonville-based retailer received over 86,000 emails following the investigation.Walmart employees protesting PTO

 The investigation discovered that “when not being forced to pick coconuts or perform in circus-style shows for tourists, the animals were kept tethered, chained to old tires, or confined to cages barely larger than their bodies,” according to a press release.